shenanigans/node-doczar/README.md

 option          | description
 ---------------:|---------------------------------
 o, out          | Selects a directory to fill with documentation output.
 The directory need not exist or be empty. i, in           | Selects files to document.
-Parses nix-like wildcards using [glob](https://github.com/isaacs/node-glob). j, js, jsmod    | Loads the filename with [required](https://github.com/defunctzombie/node-required) and documents every required source file. dev             | Display Components marked with the `@development` modifier. api             | Display **only** Components marked with the `@api` modifier.
+Parses nix-like wildcards using [glob](https://github.com/isaacs/node-glob). `doczar` does not parse directories - you must select files. j, js, jsmod    | Loads the filename with [required](https://github.com/defunctzombie/node-required) and documents every required source file. dev             | Display Components marked with the `@development` modifier. api             | Display **only** Components marked with the `@api` modifier.